8 Back to School Tips for a Healthy Year

 1. Snack Healthy

-Many of the snacks designed for quick, convenient consumption are full of sugars, syrups, dyes (thus, the fun colors), and preservatives that, in addition to causing a severe blood sugar spike, actually leave you more hungry than you were before.
+Many of the snacks designed for quick, convenient consumption are full of sugars, syrups, dyes (thus, the fun colors), and preservatives that, in addition to causing a severe blood sugar spike, leave you more hungry than before.
 The main attraction of these foods is their convenience, but with a little bit of thought and prep ahead of time, nutritious eating can be just as simple!
 Fresh fruit kabobs, homemade trail mix, and deviled eggs are examples of easy ways to get that quick, clean energy boost.
 For more ideas, check out this article!

 2. Keep Cleanliness at the Forefront

-When soap and water are not easily accessible, send them to school with a convenient alternative, like our Moisturizing Hand Sanitizer.
+When soap and water are not easily accessible, send them to school with a convenient alternative, like our non-toxic Moisturizing Hand Sanitizer.
 You can also take preemptive measures and work to strengthen your child’s immune system while avoiding things that might weaken it.
 One way to do this is to supplement their diet with clean, whole foods and cut out sugary, processed foods.

 3. Take Breaks

 Mental health is just as important as physical health, and it is important to remember how stressful it can be to begin a new school year.
 Keeping up with so many responsibilities can lead to high levels of pressure and stress that are a lot for kids to handle.
-Stress can be detrimental to anyone, but it can be especially damaging for people whose bodies and brains are not yet fully formed.
+Stress can be detrimental to anyone, but it can be especially damaging for kids whose bodies and brains are not fully formed.

-So how can we ensure our kids can cope with these intense environments in a healthy way?
+So how can we ensure our kids can cope with these intense environments healthily?
 First, understand that it’s okay and even necessary to take breaks.
-If you feel like your child is starting to get overwhelmed or is running on empty, set some time aside to have them do something that relaxes them, such as playing with friends, watching their favorite show, or catching up on a hobby.
-Second, make sure they know that they can come to you to talk.
-Kids have a lot on their minds, too, but they may feel like they can’t discuss it with an adult.
-Lastly, help them to manage their time so that they don’t ever feel like they’re spiraling out of control.
-One great way to do this is to...
+If you feel like your child is starting to get overwhelmed or is running on empty, set aside time to have them do something that relaxes them, such as playing with friends, watching their favorite show, or catching up on a hobby.

 4. Establish a Routine

 Your routine should incorporate all the essential elements of the day- such as doing homework or completing chores- but otherwise should be as specific or as general as you and your child need.
 Remember to be realistic when making out your schedule.
-This will create a sense of satisfaction rather than frustration if the bar has been set too high or too many tasks are included.
+This will create a sense of satisfaction rather than frustration because the bar has been set too high or too many tasks are included.
 Every routine is and should be different, but they should all include a few basics:

-- A set wake-up time
+• A set wake-up time

-- Mealtimes
+• Mealtimes

-- Breaks
+• Breaks

 For the Earth